Verifying and Unverifying Cards

 The table below breaks down what actions a user can take on a Card based on their role and the Card's trust status:

-To view a Card, click on the title.
-If you make changes and press 'Save & Verify', the Card will be updated and verified.
+If you make changes to the Card, press 'Save & Verify', the Card will be updated and verified.

 Your team is now armed with up-to-date knowledge!
 Learn how to verify Cards in Slack here.